GSA/digitalgov.gov/content/resources/bilingual-glossaries-dictionaries-style-guides.md

 #### Environmental Protection Agency (EPA)

-The EPA’s [Glosario ambiental bilingüe](https://espanol.epa.gov/espanol/glosario-ambiental-bilingue) has a wealth terminology, abbreviations and acronyms used by many of the EPA’s environmental programs.
+The EPA’s [Glosario ambiental bilingüe](https://espanol.epa.gov/espanol/glosario-ambiental-bilingue) has a wealth of terminology, abbreviations, and acronyms used by many of the EPA’s environmental programs.

 #### San Francisco City and County

-The [Translation Glossary page](https://sfenvironment.org/download/translation-glossary) provides link to download a Microsoft Excel.xlsx file for glossaries in three languages: Spanish, Vietnamese, and Filipino (Tagalog).
+The [Translation Glossary page](https://sfenvironment.org/download/translation-glossary) provides a link to download a Microsoft Excel.xlsx file for glossaries in three languages: Spanish, Vietnamese, and Filipino (Tagalog).

 ### Education